Easy Com-mercial, Easy Go-mercial: Reception

+The episode received a 1.5 rating and was watched by a total of 3.24 million people.
+This made it the fourth most watched show on Animation Domination that night, losing to American Dad!, The Simpsons and Family Guy with 4.11 million.

 Genevieve Valentine of The A.V.
 Club gave the episode a 'B+', "Overall, though, this is another solid installment of a great season, with the inherent gimmick of the Super Bowl suitably drowned in the sublimely talentless Belcher charm.
 And yes, we do get to see the all-family version of the commercial, which is just as great and terrible as you imagine.
 I hope we see it again."
 Robert Ham of Paste gave the episode an 8.8 out of 10, saying "So, while it’s charming and funny to see the Belchers trying to make a commercial to air on Super Bowl Sunday in hopes of roping customers away from Pesto’s, you know from the get-go that it’s going to be a failed endeavor.
 No matter though, it’s a noble failure and a very funny one, too."
-The episode received a 1.5 rating and was watched by a total of 3.24 million people.
-This made it the fourth most watched show on Animation Domination that night, losing to American Dad!, The Simpsons and Family Guy with 4.11 million.